jerfletcher/BitNet-wasm/README.md

 **WASM Test Features:**
 - ✅ Module loading and initialization
 - ✅ Function export verification
-- ✅ Interactive web interface
+- ✅ Interactive web interface with comprehensive demos
+- ✅ Matrix multiplication with BitNet quantization
-- ✅ Real-time logging
+- ✅ Tensor transformation with 2-bit quantization
-- ✅ Custom prompt testing
+- ✅ Model inference demo with GGUF loading
-- ✅ Error handling
+- ✅ Real-time results and error handling

 **Summary:**
 - The project supports BitNet quantized ops and model loading in WASM, and can convert models natively (with caveats).